 - Fresh juice: Mashing ripe fruits and then straining them.
 Drink from five to ten spoonfuls with each meal.

-- Decoction: With 50-70 g of fruits per liter of water, boiling for 15 minutes and then straining.
+- Decoction: Boil 50-70 g of fruits per liter of water for 15 minutes and then strain.
 Drink the entire decoction during the day.

-- Cure with bilberries: From half to one kilogram a day, whether fresh or cooked in a puree.
-These fruits are taken as sole food during a period which lasts from three to five days.
-Children and adult persons feeling weak during this cure can drink up to three or four milk glasses a day.
+- Cure with bilberries: Half to one kilogram daily, fresh or cooked in a puree.
+These fruits are taken as the sole food during a period that lasts from three to five days.
+Children and adults feeling weak during this cure can drink up to three or four milk glasses daily.

 - Infusion of 30-40 g of leaves per liter of water.
-In the case of diabetes, drink three to four cups a day, unsweetened.
+In the case of diabetes, drink unsweetened three to four cups a day.
 In the case of diarrhea, drink one cup after every evacuation until feces are normalized.

 - Lotion: Maybe applied with the fresh juice or with the decoction of the fruits.